Hungary–Peru relations

-Hungary–Peru relations are the bilateral and diplomatic ties between Hungary and the Republic of Peru.
+Hungary–Peru relations are the bilateral relations between Hungary and the Republic of Peru.
 Both countries are members of the United Nations.

 History

 Both countries established relations in the 19th century.
 In 1851, Austria-Hungary recognized the independence of Peru, and both countries subsequently established relations.
 As a result of World War I, Peru severed relations with both Germany and Austria-Hungary.

 After the 1968 Peruvian coup d'état and the establishment of Juan Velasco Alvarado's Revolutionary Government, relations were renewed in April 1969 with the Hungarian People's Republic as the new Peruvian government pursued closer relations with the Soviet bloc.
 Due to this diplomatic approach, after the expropriation and nationalisation of the International Petroleum Company's oil refinery in Peru by the Peruvian Army and the subsequent dispute it generated between Peru and the United States, the former was backed by the aforementioned bloc when the issue was raised at the United Nations.

 The Hungarian embassy in Lima closed in 2006 and reopened in 2017.
 The Peruvian embassy in Budapest closed in January 2007 and reopened in 2017.